HumbertoDiego/Medidas/README.md

 # Medidas
-QGIS Plugin for measurement (length, perimeter and area of all layers)
+QGIS Plugin for measurement (length, perimeter and area of all layers) [que palyers?]